josecarlosgt/Website-Performance/README.md

 # Laguna Brava Ecotourism Website

-The purpose of the website Laguna Brava Ecotourism is to promote the activities offered by the communities settled around the lake Laguna Brava in western Guatemala.
+This websites promotes activities offered by the communities settled around the lake Laguna Brava in western Guatemala.

 This website is based on the [Grayscale](https://startbootstrap.com/theme/grayscale) template from [Start Bootstrap](https://startbootstrap.com/).